 Once they have learned how to quietly lie in a bed at home, they will also get to visit a quiet dog friendly café, given a bed by their puppy socialiser and told to ‘settle’.
-This is brilliant practice for when they are a fully trained hearing dog – and the puppy socialisers get a well-deserved cup of tea and a cake too.
+This is brilliant practice for when they are a fully trained hearing dog – and the Volunteer Puppy Trainers get a well-deserved cup of tea and a cake too.

 They’ll also learn how to be alone for a period of time without getting nervous or anxious during their Puppy Two Star.
 This starts during their natural tired times when they aren’t expecting much interaction, and will slowly build from there.
 Again, this is a really important part of any dog’s training and most of our puppies handle this really well.

 For a hearing dog puppy, behaving well during social experiences is vital.
 We give them a number of different social scenarios to play out to see how well a puppy can handle them.

 This is where a stranger comes up and speaks to the Volunteer Puppy Trainer for about 30 seconds and then interacts with the puppy.
 Another scenario would be a stranger having a 30 second conversation with the socialiser and not giving the puppy any attention at all.

 Meeting other dogs, both on and off lead, is also a huge part of a hearing dog’s training.
 It’s important that our dogs aren’t too playful or nervous around other dogs, so we try to make sure we monitor their reactions closely from a young age.